Lithuanian name: Diminutives

+There also is a rare archaic usage of a diminutive suffix, -iukas, appended to surnames, e.g., Dankša -> Dankšiukas, Kaplanas -> Kaplaniukas, Sederevičius -> Sederevičiukas.

+For toponymic and patronymic names the use of suffixes that cognate to the Slavic equivalent, such as -avičius (cognate of "-owicz"), -auskas (cognate of "-owski") is common: Jankauskas (cognate of Slavic Jankowski), Adamkevičius (cognate of Adamkowicz or Adamkiewicz), Lukoševičius (cognate of Łukaszewicz).

 Feminine forms

 Lithuanian surnames have specific masculine and feminine forms.
 While a masculine surname usually ends in -as, -ys or -is, its feminine equivalent ends in -ienė or rarely -uvienė for married women and -aitė, -utė, -iūtė or -ytė for unmarried ones.